rochars/wavefile/README.md

 - -1.0 to 1.0 for 64-bit (float)

 ## Distribution
-This library is a ES6 module also distributed as a CommonJS module, UMD and a compiled script for browsers.
+This library is a ES6 module also distributed as a CommonJS module, UMD module and a compiled script for browsers.

 - The **CommonJS** is the one used by Node.
 It is served in the "main" field of package.json
 - The **UMD** module is compatible with Node, AMD and browsers.
 It is served in the "browser" field.